DinoChiesa/Edge-Quota-Alert-Proxy/README.md

 The result is that any one MP will in general have an out-of-date view of the state of the quota consumption.
-Periodically the MPs synchronize and reconcile their counts, and this happens transparently from the point of view of the API proxy developer.
-But it still occurs.
-As a result, one can see the phenomenon of discontinous quota counts.
+Periodically the MPs synchronize and reconcile their counts.
+While this is mostly transparent from the point of view of the API proxy developer, it is possible to observe the phenomenon of discontinous quota counts.
 To illustrate, this is data taken from an actual series of single-threaded requests: